Press Kit

 • The Foundation for Ichthyosis & Related Skin Types, Inc.® (FIRST) is the only national non-profit foundation located in the United States dedicated to assisting families affected by ichthyosis.

-• FIRST provides information on its website www.firstskinfoundation.org, printed publications, and a quarterly newsletter, Ichthyosis Focus.
-FIRST hosts a biennial national family conference, and regional meetings which provide families the opportunity to create connections with each other and consult with leading medical experts.
+• FIRST provides information on its website www.firstskinfoundation.org, printed publications, and a newsletter, Ichthyosis Focus.
+FIRST hosts a biennial national conference, and patient support forums which provide families the opportunity to create connections with each other and consult with leading medical experts.

-• FIRST’s Research Grant Program has funded 13 worthy projects totaling more than $1.4 million since 2006.
+• FIRST’s Research Grant Program has funded worthy projects totaling nearly $1.9 million since 2006.